 Food manufacturing inspectors make sure companies meet hygiene and safety standards, and that products are safe to eat.

-Some employers will also expect you to have qualifications in food technology, biological science or chemistry.
+Some employers will also expect you to have qualifications in food technology, biology or chemistry.
 Others may ask for experience as a qualified environmental health officer.

 You’ll also need food hygiene certificates.